IZheng-dev/COE528/README.md

 # COE528
 Object Oriented Analysis and Design.<br><br>
 TMU Laboratory Assignments.<br>
-Utilizes Java and JUnit to run and test each program.
+Utilizes Java and JUnit to run and test each application.
+Programmed on NetBeans IDE.